Delaware Apartment Loan Rates

 Dover Delaware Apartment Loan Dover Delaware Apartment Loan

-Average Rent Levels and Unit Pricing in Dover in 2026
+Dover Delaware Apartment Rent Levels and Pricing in 2026

 As of February 9, 2026, the average apartment rent in Dover is $1,566 per month, up 0.89% from $1,552 the prior year.
 By unit type: studios average $1,184/month, one-bedrooms average $1,390/month, two-bedrooms average $1,595/month, and three-bedrooms average $1,788/month.
 Approximately 56% of all Dover rentals are priced between $1,501 and $2,000 per month, reflecting a predominantly workforce-oriented rental base.
 Two-bedroom units make up the largest share of the rental inventory at approximately 46% of all units.
 These rent levels support practical underwriting for apartment loans in Delaware where consistent occupancy and lower acquisition costs drive the return profile.